-Compensia provided data for executives holding positions comparable to the positions of our executives from the companies in our compensation peer group at the 60th percentile.
-Our targeted overall objective is for total cash compensation (i.e., base salary and incentive compensation) for our executives, including our Named

-Executive Officers, to be around the 60th percentile for comparable executives at compensation peer group companies, although our compensation committee will not be strictly bound by this target and can vary from the 60th percentile when it deems it appropriate for business reasons.
-We think that targeting our executive compensation to this level will allow us to stay competitive with our rivals in attracting and retaining executive talent.
+Compensia provided data for executives holding positions comparable to the positions of our executives from the companies in our compensation peer group at the 75th, 60th, 50th and 25th percentiles.
+Our overall objective was for total cash compensation (i.e., base salary and incentive compensation) for our executives, including our Named Executive Officers, to be at or around the 60th percentile for comparable executives at our compensation peer group companies.
+Our compensation committee was not strictly bound by this target and had discretion to vary from the 60th percentile where our compensation committee deemed it appropriate for business reasons.